Olympics-Beijing grapples with Games legacy four years on

 While the Bird's Nest does host the odd football match or

-track and field competition, it has also been the site of what
+track and field competition, it has also been the site of a

 The stadium's management estimates that at the current rate,